The Purpose of Assessment in Dental Foundation Training includes the ability to:

 The following assessment tools are used as learning opportunities in the Dental Foundation Programme:

-DOPS has been designed specifically for the assessment of practical skills.
+ADEPTS have been designed specifically for the assessment of practical skills.
 They score performance in several clinical and generic areas.
-Each DOPS takes a “snapshot” of performance against the standard expected upon completion of training.
-A minimum of 18 DOPS are completed in DFT.
+Each ADEPT takes a “snapshot” of performance against the standard expected upon completion of training.
+A minimum of 18 ADEPTS are completed in DFT.

 Case-based Discussion (CbD)

-TAB is a method of multi-source feedback for foundation dentists.
-It can assess multiple components of performance and specifically can assess behaviour and attitudinal aspects.
+MSF is a method of feedback for foundation dentist.
+It can assess multiple components of performance and specifically can be assess behaviour and attitudinal aspects.

-The PAQ asks patients to anonymously provide ratings on a 5-point scale (poor, fair, good, very good and excellent) for areas of communication skills and professionalism.
+The PSQ asks patients to anonymously provide ratings on a 9-point scale (development required, satisfactory, outstanding) for areas of communication skills and professionalism.